MIPI

 Image 3

-export LIBGL_ALWAYS_SOFTWARE=1 #Modify this window's environment variable to switch to CPU rendering when playing video
+export LIBGL_ALWAYS_SOFTWARE=1 #Modify the environment variable of this window to switch to CPU rendering during video playback

 VLC test.mp4 #Play video

-The following is the video playback effect diagram:
+The following is the video playback interface diagram:

 Image 3